 The consequences are significant.
 Drug testing is a powerful deterrent to workplace drug use and provides employers with the tools they need to ensure a drug-free workplace.

 Research shows workforce substance use has been on the rise in recent years.
-According to Quest Diagnostics, which analyzed 10 million workforce urine test results, the rate of workforce drug positivity hit a 14-year high in 2018.
-Positivity rates in the combined U.S. workforce increased nearly five percent in urine drug tests (4.2% in 2017 versus 4.4% in 2018), climbing to the highest level since 2004 (4.5%) and are now more than 25 percent higher than the thirty-year low of 3.5 percent recorded between 2010 and 2012.
+According to Quest Diagnostics, which analyzed 10 million workforce urine test results, “the percentage of employees in the general U.S. workforce testing positive for marijuana following an on-the-job accident increased to its highest level in 25 years in 2022.”

 These numbers are alarming not only because they reflect use in workplaces that do have testing (indicating that actual use may be much higher) but also because use has a direct impact on safety.
 The U.S. Department of Labor has reported that drug and alcohol abuse in the workplace causes 65 percent of on-the-job accidents and that 38 to 50 percent of all workers’ compensation claims are related to the abuse of alcohol or drugs in the workplace.

 Certainly, this is a level of risk no municipality wants to enable.
-Forcing businesses that partner with a town or city to follow drug screening laws can help to make sure that those taking the wheel for the community are drug free.
+Forcing businesses that partner with a town or city to follow drug screening laws can help to make sure that those taking the wheel for the community are drug-free.
+For several years, TSS has worked with towns and cities to raise awareness about working only with employers of commercial drivers who are in compliance with federal drug testing regulations.
+One strategy has been to encourage these municipalities to add language to their Requests for Proposals (RFPS) requiring bidders to submit proof of compliance with federally mandated drug and alcohol screening requirements in addition to their business license and other documentation that is usually included.